ABOUT BERRIEN HILLS

 Since then the golf course has been vastly improved in both design and maintenance.
 The clubhouse repeatedly has been expanded, redecorated and re-equipped.

 Berrien Hills Country Club closed at the end of 2005, after a final attempt to thrive by going semi-private that summer.
 The club was bought the following spring by The Neuser Family, and opened April 21 as Berrien Hills Golf Club, a public course for the first time since 1909.
 Chris Neuser's first job as a teen in 1984 was working at Berrien Hills Country Club.
 Later that same summer he started working at Wyndwicke for then head pro Dave Vonk.
 After purchasing Berrien Hills, Chris immediately hired Dave Vonk to be general manager of Berrien Hills Golf Club.

 Since Dave Vonk has been general manager of Berrien Hills, the club has seen continuous improvements.
 The greens are in spectacular shape, and receive compliments from long time members as well as first time players.
 The golf shop, clubhouse with new upper deck and pool are updated and welcoming.
-Dave's wife Anne Vonk, a professional event planner at Bistro on the Boulevard, is now exclusively handling all catering and events, ensuring a positive experience.
+Heather Starkey, a professional event planner for Ray's On The Green, is now exclusively handling all catering and events, ensuring a positive experience.
 The tradition of Berrien Hills is once again alive as a popular destination for families, weddings, parties, and golf outings.